 Srisailam doesn’t have its own railway station.
 The nearest train stations are Tarlupadu railway station, Cumbum train station.
 Depending upon your destination point, you can pick out where to deboard.

 The Cumbum railway station is located on the Nallapadu-Nandyal section and is useful for people who are heading to Nandyal, Hubli, Vijayawada, Guntur.
 The Tarlupadu railway station is located in a place named Tarlupadu and is not a major railway station.
 It is also important to note that these stations don't have extensive connectivity with major Indian cities.

-By Road.
-You can also consider visiting Srisailam by roads either by a cab, your own vehicle or interstate buses as well.
+You can also consider visiting Srisailam by roads either by cab, your own vehicle, or interstate buses as well.